iampi31415/iampi31415.github.io/book/src/ch_1/definitions.md

     </a>
 </div>

-The *board* then, the whole item.
-The main parts are:
+The *board* then, is the whole item.
+Its main parts are:

 - The *printed circuit board* (PCB): the flat fiberglass sheet underneath it all.
 - The *components*: modules on top of the PCB.
 They interconnect with *traces* which are thin copper wires.
 Examples of components: MCU, USB ports LEDs, Pins.